 La Perruque, meaning 'wearing the wig' was created using commercial stock footage shot for corporate advertising and available online to build a fictional tale about an office worker secretly trying to write a novel during work hours.

 GNAP19 judge, Melissa Keys and curator, Buxton Contemporary, Melbourne said, " the short film reflects Laresa Kosloff's sensitivity, humour and intelligence.
-In her work Kosloff creates a narrative in which an office worker is secretly writing an absurd multi-dimensional novel, in which his colleagues are the inspiration for his characters, including a time travelling con artist who invests other people's money in future markets with prior knowledge of the outcomes," she said.
+In her work Kosloff creates a narrative in which an office worker is secretly writing an absurd multi-dimensional novel, in which his colleagues are the inspiration for his characters, including a time travelling 'con artist' who invests other people's money in future markets with prior knowledge of the outcomes."

 Reflecting a myriad of historical and contemporary influences, artists explore ideas ranging from Australian cultural and social history, self-portraiture, identity and transformation and theories surrounding the fourth dimension, expressed through diverse media including sculpture, video, painting, textiles, printmaking, ceramics and installation.